scorpido74/azure-docs.nl-nl/articles/storage/common/storage-account-move.md

 ## <a name="move"></a>Verplaatsen

-Implementeer de sjabloon om een nieuw opslag account te maken in de doel regio.
+Implementeer de sjabloon om een nieuw opslagaccount te maken in de doelregio.

 # <a name="portal"></a>[Portal](#tab/azure-portal)